 Given the close proximity of the three samples, coupled to the similarities in their mineral assemblages and compositions and the apparent mineral reactions that occurred within each, we infer that they are derived from the same protolith, but experienced different degrees of KMZ-related shearing and perhaps fluid flow, retrogression and metasomatism.
 The three samples fall on a broad compositional trend, manifested by increases in Si and Na coupled to decreases in Fe, Mg and Ca, indicating a degree of open-system behaviour during their KMZ-related metamorphic history (e.g. Fyfe et al., 1978; Spruzeniece and Piazolo, 2015).
-Sample KMZ28 is largely unaffected by shearing and is also the least altered, whereas KMZ30 is pervasively recrystallized, mylonitised and also the most strongly metasomatized.
-It is conceivable that these compositional differences were established prior to KMZ shearing, but it is highly unlikely that they would have led to rheological changes that can explain the strain gradient between the samples.
-Hence, we interpret the three samples
+Sample KMZ28, to being pervasively recrystallisedby it in sample KMZ30, the is largely unaffected by shearing, and is also the least altered, whereas KMZ30 is pervasively recrystallised, mylonitised and also the most strongly metasomatised.
+It is conceivable that these compositional differences were established prior to KMZ shearing, but it is highly unlikely that they could have led to rheological changes that can explain the strain gradient between the samples.
+Hence, we interpret the three samples as variably deformed versions of the same protolith.
+This, coupled to the syn-kinematic growth of the assemblage indicates that the P-T conditions under which this assemblage was the assemblages were equilibrated will also bracket the conditions of shearing in the KMZ.